Landscaping contractors in

 Submit application

 Complete Commercial Pesticide Applicator License application with exam results, fees, and required documentation.
-Processing typically takes 2-3 weeks.
+Processing takes 2-3 weeks.

 Maintain license